ufuk/notify-by-script/README.md

 ### Remind yourself to drink water

 You should drink at least 2 litres water everyday.
-So, make Notify by Script to remind you while you surfing.
+So, make Notify by Script to remind you while you surfing:

 ```
 // Remind yourself to drink water